vladkinoman/just-my-notes/games/game-recommendations.md

 - System Shock 2 - an RPG-influenced, twisted horror playground.
 The systems-heavy interactivity and freedom at the core of immersive sims can just as easily be used to stifle and undermine as to liberate and empower, if paired with smart writing.
 - Thief 1 & 2 - narrow-but-deep expression of the genre.
 Less is often more in game design; by focusing on a smaller set of ideas, systems, and verbs, Thief establishes a world dripping with detail and carefully designed around physicality — space, sound, light, dark, and movement bring depth to its relatively simple set of mechanics.
 - Deus Ex - broad ambition, flexible systems, and varying situations.
 Consistency does not mean always offering a full suite of options, or even necessarily allowing the same solutions to always work; rather, it's in following the rules of the world, and if you're smart about it it could involve setting expectations that experimentation will be rewarded more so than rote behavior.
-- TES Morrowind - occasionally.
 - Vampire The Masquerade: Bloodlines - a flawed but brilliant study of power fantasies.
 Artful use of scripting can configure and reconfigure player expectations, even in games that prize player freedom and emergence.
-- Pathologic.
+- Pathologic (I don't think it's an Immersive Sim).
 - S.T.A.L.K.E.R.
-- Bioshock + second DLC of Bioshock Infinite.
-- Deus Ex: Human Revolution.
+- Deus Ex: Human Revolution, Deus Ex: Mankind Divided.
 - Dishonored 1 & 2 - seamless possibility spaces meet masterful world building.
 Giving players full agency to play how they want takes two key design considerations: on the one hand, a diverse, inventive suite of tools and verbs, and on the other smart level design that allows freedom to solve problems in any way the player can imagine.
 - The Long Dark.
 - Prey.